RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 4. **Get the prediction**:
    Click the "Predict Rent" button to get the predicted rent value based on your inputs.
 The prediction will be displayed on the web interface.

-Note: This application runs **_entirely through the browser_**.
-The terminal **only displays logs** — no CLI interaction is required.
+Note: This application runs **_entirely through the browser_**. **All interaction happens through the browser**, the terminal shows only backend logs.
 You can see the screenshot of the terminal logs attached in the [Further Tweaks](#further-tweaks) section below.

 ## Usage Example

 After entering the required details in the web interface, you can click the "Predict Rent" button to get the predicted rent value.
 The prediction will be displayed like below.

-> Example of the web UI showing rent prediction output.
+> Example of web UI where users enter input to receive real-time predictions.
 > ![app interface](./images/screenshots/app-interface.png)

 ## Further Tweaks